PavanRangani/docs/docs/prd/investments-views/investment-ips.md

 - Shows all active users in the alphabetical order
 - Default current login user is selected.
 - If more than one user is selected, it shows a count of selected Users in this filter otherwise shows that user name.
-- When this filter is applied, it will show the IPS of those families where the selected user in the role of Advisor, I. Director, A. Advisor or I. Associate
+- When this filter is applied, it will show the IPS of those entities where the selected user in the role of Advisor, I. Director, A. Advisor or I. Associate.

 #### IPS Status
 - Possible values are: `All`, `Final IPS` & `Draft IPS`.
 Default value is `All`.